khaors/geocompr/main.md

 ## Exercises
 <!-- vector exercises -->
 1. It was established in section \@ref(spatial-vec) that Canterbury was the region of New Zealand containing most of 100 highest points in the country.
-How many high points does it contain?
+How many of these high points does Canterbury Region contain?

+2. Which region has the second highest number of `nz_height` points in, and how many does it have?

+3. Generalizing the question to all regions: how many of New Zealand's 16 regions contain points in the topo 100 highest points in the country?
+Which regions?
+    - Bonus: create a table listing these regions in order of the number of points and their name.
 <!-- Raster exercises-->
 1. Use `data(dem, package = "RQGIS")`, and reclassify the elevation in three classes: low, middle and high.
 Secondly, compute the NDVI (`data(ndvi, package = "RQGIS")`) and the mean elevation for each altitudinal class.